 This article is part of a larger series on POS Systems.

-Lightspeed and Shopify are excellent POS systems with strong inventory tools and online sales components.
-Both offer reasonably priced cloud POS software that regularly appear on our list of the best POS systems for small businesses.
+Lightspeed Retail and Shopify are excellent point-of-sale (POS) systems with strong in-store, online, and mobile selling tools.
+Both offer reasonably priced cloud-based POS software that regularly appear on our list of the best POS systems for small businesses.

-When comparing Lightspeed vs Shopify, the primary difference is that Shopify is designed to support ecommerce businesses, whereas Lightspeed is designed for brick-and-mortar stores, though it can also support online sales.
+When comparing Lightspeed vs Shopify, the main difference between the two is that Shopify is designed to support primarily ecommerce businesses, whereas Lightspeed is designed for brick-and-mortar stores, though it can also support online sales.

-- Lightspeed: Best for stores with complex inventory management and sellers of high-risk or age-restricted items like tobacco or CBD
+- Lightspeed Retail: Best for brick-and-mortar stores with large or complex inventories and businesses managing high-risk or age-restricted items like tobacco or CBD

 - Shopify: Best for online retailers, dropshipping companies, and multichannel sales